thequietlife/phishing-analysis/Phishing campaign impersonating Maybank.md

 ### Notes:

-* Similiar lure to the fake HSBC scam, urgent need for action.
+* Similiar lure to the fake HSBC scam, urgent need for action with points.
 * Using VirusTotal can see three security vendors have flagged the website as a phishing site or suspicious.